 A great contributor to the forums and helpful to all our new members, Robin sadly passed away on the 1st of October 2007.

-In honour of his service to British Airways Virtual, BAW003 will always remain his.
+In honour of his service to BAVirtual, BAW003 will always remain his.

 Shelly Johnson - formerly BAW974

 Shelly was one of our few female simulator pilots.
-Shelly lived in Colorado Springs in the State of Colorado, USA and joined British Airways Virtual in April 2008.
+Shelly lived in Colorado Springs in the State of Colorado, USA and joined BAVirtual in April 2008.
 Flying the 747-400 on VATSIM, she attained the Rank of Senior Captain, amassing nearly 7700 hours before she was tragically killed by a drunk driver one terrible night in 2009.
 Shelly was 32 and leaves a son.

 Shelly, may your light forever shine in the virtual skies of heaven.
 Rest In Peace.

 Chris Beck - formerly BAW791